andy-1au/Youtube-Data-Downloader/README.md

         git clone https://github.com/andy-1au/Special-Collections-Youtube-Downloader-Project.git

-    Note: This step will clone the existing repository and will get you all of the most recent code, although, you won't be able to push to the remote repository
+    NOTE: This step will clone the existing repository and will get you all of the most recent code, although, you won't be able to push to the remote repository

-    Note: When trying to match your local repository with the remote repository, type this in the terminal in the root folder of the repository:
+    NOTE: When trying to match your local repository with the remote repository, type this in the terminal in the root folder of the repository:

         git pull